brotatotes/bht-automation/bht gen 1/Matthew/Chapter 22/Matthew 22 10 bht.md

 # Matthew 22:10 Commentary Help Text

 ## BHT:
-As the disciples gathered all and preached everywhere, their unity and shared purpose were evident in spreading the inclusive message of salvation to people of all backgrounds.
-With boldness and determination, they proclaimed the universal nature of the gospel, recognizing that it was meant for all, regardless of cultural or geographical boundaries.
-Their preaching was not confined to a specific audience but aimed to reach every individual, inviting them to partake in the transformative power of Jesus' teachings.
+The verse being described highlights the inclusive and all-encompassing nature of the Gospel message, inviting people from diverse backgrounds and moral standings.
+It emphasizes that the Gospel call is extended to both the good and the bad, highlighting the universal need for salvation.
+The verse also emphasizes the completeness and abundance of God's provision, inviting all kinds of people to partake in the wedding celebration of the Gospel.
+The diligent efforts of the servants in executing their master's orders underscore the unity, collective effort, and passion with which the disciples spread the message of Jesus.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
 1. "The Gospel call fetched in Jews, Samaritans, and outlying heathen alike."
-This quote highlights the inclusive nature of the Gospel message, reaching out to people from all walks of life, regardless of their past or background.
+This quote highlights the inclusive nature of the Gospel message, reaching out to all people regardless of their background or moral standing.

 2. "Without making any distinction between open sinners and the morally correct."
-This quote emphasizes that the invitation to follow Jesus is extended to everyone, regardless of their current state or perceived righteousness.
+This quote emphasizes that the invitation to the Kingdom of God is extended to everyone, regardless of their past mistakes or current righteousness.

 3. "The distinguishing feature of our parable is what follows."
-This quote hints at the unique aspect of the parable that sets it apart from others, suggesting that there is more to be learned and understood beyond the initial invitation.
+This quote suggests that there is something unique and significant about the events that unfold after the servants gather both the bad and the good, hinting at a deeper meaning or lesson to be learned from the parable.

 ### Albert Barnes:
 1. "None are good by nature; if they were they would not need the gospel."
-2. "Some are worse than others, and they have special need of it."
+2. "Some are worse than others, and they have special need of it [the gospel]."
-3. "None can be saved without it."
+3. "None can be saved without it [the gospel]."

 ### Marvin Vincent:
-1. "The Greek is stronger; was filled."
+1. "The word 'furnished' in this verse is better translated as 'filled.'
+This emphasizes the completeness and abundance of God's provision."
-2. "The idea is that the believer is not just given a small portion or measure of grace, but is completely filled and saturated with it."
+2. "The use of the word 'filled' suggests that God's provision is not just sufficient, but overflowing."
-3. "This filling of grace is not a one-time event, but an ongoing process in the life of a believer."
+3. "The Greek word 'επλησθη' conveys the idea of being completely filled, leaving no room for lack or need."

 ### Philip Schaff:
 1. "Including all gospel messengers ever since."